unpc2026/diaryasprogrammer/README.md

 ## Manual vs external knowledge separation

-Any information that is not clearly described in the PHP manual text itself, but is known from:
+Any information that is not clearly described in the official documentation text itself, but is known from:

 * language specifications
 * language reference documents